 I believe that a good argument considers both sides of the spectrum, so let’s start with the benefits of working with family and friends because there are in fact some:

 - Collaboration is much more fluid

-- Mindsets & goals are aligned
+- Mindsets & goals are usually aligned

 - More relaxed and comfortable environment

-- Financially, there are tax advantages and the whole family benefits together
+- Financially, there are tax advantages, and the whole family benefits together

-The majority of the time when a friend or family member wants to support your business, they ask for a discount or they ask for a free sample of your product or service.
+The point in time to be the most careful about doing business with friends or family is when you are just starting out.
+This is a critical point in time when you don’t have a lot of money or resources to give away.
+The majority of the time when a friend or family member wants to support your business, they ask for a discount or a free sample of your product or service.
 When you’re starting out, you absolutely need positive cash flow for the business, not only to survive but to grow to a more sustainable setting.

 As a business owner, it’s your fiduciary duty to serve your investors and your customers.
 In order to do that, you must make tough decisions that are in the best interest of your company.
 Doing that with family or friends in the mix becomes very tricky if everyone isn’t on the same page.
 For a family business to work, everyone must sacrifice all ego and entitlement to always do what’s in the best interest of the business.
 This is more difficult than it sounds and doesn’t work out very often.